Ganesh-S7/project-6/README.md

-A news website built using React.js and API
+A news website built using React.js and with the help of API